-Wild Arms is Contrail's first RPG for the Sony Playstation.
+Wild Arms is Media.Vision's first RPG for the Sony Playstation.
 Before it first arrived on US shores, RPGs were fairly scarce, so the release of Wild Arms was met with sizable attention from Playstation-owning RPG fans.
 This attention proved to be well deserved; though Wild Arms has some serious storyline problems, it executes like few others.

 Wild Arms takes place in Filgaia, a world far removed from its past glory.
 Ages ago, Filgaia was extremely prosperous, with humans and Elw (a race that combined technology with magic) living harmoniously under the watchful protection of the mystical Guardians.
 Suddenly, a race of metal demons attempted to take over Filgaia.
 The humans and Elw joined their forces, and, with the help of the Guardians, were able to drive the demons back.

 The cost of victory was high.
 The planet was decimated, the Guardians were drained of their power and disappeared, and the Elw became disillusioned with humans and disappeared as well.

 Now, 1000 years later, a new civilization (consisting of humans) has begun to rise.
 However, Filgaia still has not fully recovered from the war, and the demons are ready to invade it again.

 The plot revolves around the three playable characters in the game.
 Rudy Roughnight is a wandering youth who can interface with ancient relic weapons called ARMs.
 His past is shrouded in mystery.
 Jack Van Burace is a treasure hunter who is accompanied by a rat-like creature named Hanpan.
 Little is known about his past as well.
 Cecilia Lynne Adlehyde is the princess of the kingdom of Adlehyde, and has spent the majority of her youth in Curan Abbey learning magic.
 Although each one of them comes from a very different background, all of them end up sharing the same goal: to stop the metal demons and restore Filgaia to its former prosperity.

 As mentioned before, Wild Arms' strongest singular aspect is its gameplay.
 Much of Wild Arms' gameplay consists of tried-and-true elements from other RPGs.
 Enemies are encountered randomly in area maps as well as on the world map, and battles take place on their own screens.
 The battles are turn-based.
 Magic and skills are learned by your characters, and can be used to aid them in battle against enemies.
 Summon attacks can also be obtained.
 Your party can embark on side quests to gain rare items, become more powerful, and round out some of the details of the plot better.

 What sets Wild Arms apart from most other RPGs is its execution.
 Nearly everything in this game is carried out extremely smoothly with near-perfect precision.
 In addition, the difficulty balance is excellent (except for some of the optional side quests), and the encounter rate is just right.
 There is also a useful auto battle command for when you want to save time.
 Another nice touch is that there is a lot of possible interaction between your characters and the backgrounds.
 For example, boxes and even chickens can be picked up and thrown.

 Despite its abundance of familiar RPG elements, Wild Arms brings a few new (or at least uncommon) gameplay elements to the table.
 The most noteworthy of these is the force attack.
 The force attack works somewhat similarly to the limit break in Final Fantasy VII; there is a meter for each character that slowly fills up as the character takes damage or scores a critical hit on an enemy.
 When the meter fills up, the character can execute a special force attack.
 The twist here is that there are multiple levels of force attacks.
 When a character's force attack meter fills up, you can either have the character pull off a level one force attack (thus emptying the force meter), or you can have him or her continue to fill up their meter for a higher level force attack.
 When the force meter is completely maxed out, a status called "condition green" is reached.
 In addition to allowing the highest level of force attack to be used, reaching condition green cures all abnormal status effects that the character is afflicted with.

 In Wild Arms, each character also can use their own unique set of tools.
 These tools are used in the area maps, and allow your party to access new areas or solve puzzles.
 Each character starts with 1 tool, and new tools are obtained throughout the quest.Examples include bombs for Rudy, a grappling hook for Jack, and a pocket watch for Cecilia.

 As strong as the gameplay is, it carries a few significant w eaknesses.
 There are a lot of puzzles in Wild Arms, and I dislike puzzles in RPGs when: 1) they are not closely tied in with the plot, and 2) they are inanely difficult.
 The puzzles in Wild Arms generally have nothing to do with the plot (they're just kind of randomly thrown into dungeons), and they force you to make either absurd leaps of logic or go the trial-and-error method to solve them.
 To me, they were a big waste of time.

 Battles also tend to drag a bit, due to the fact that enemies use incapacitating status attacks on your party a little bit too often.
 However, other than this flaw, the battles are executed extremely well.